-This Italian brand founded in 2014 produces sustainable footwear using traditional craftsmanship and ethical production, and environmental practices.
+This Italian brand, founded in 2014, produces sustainable footwear using traditional craftsmanship, ethical production, and environmental practices.
 Womsh selects its raw materials from renewable sources like apples for its line of vegan shoes.

 The brand also uses metal-free non-toxic tanned leather, ensuring the safety of people and the environment.

 Womsh collects and recycles old sneakers for making floorings used in children’s playgrounds.
 They make their packaging from recycled cardboard and line it with corn-processing waste paper.

 Best for: casual or fashionable wear